 Similar to growing raspberries or blackberries, the suckers can be cut or mowed if they spread outside the area you’ve set aside for them.

 But it is not usually a cause for concern.
-In general, aronia does not seem to be as aggressive at spreading as raspberries or blackberries.
+In general, aronia is not as vigorous as raspberries or blackberries.
 Plus, it is thornless, which makes maintenance more enjoyable than pruning brambles!

 But here’s an even cooler fact: Aronia roots are thick and fibrous, forming a dense mat just under the soil surface.
 This fibrous root matter is excellent at holding soil in place and preventing soil erosion, which makes it a good selection for hillside plantings.

 All in all, aronia shrubs are well adapted to many kinds of growing conditions and produce a low-maintenance ‘superfood’ berry.
 Certainly worthy of a spot in the edible garden.

 Want to learn more about growing aronia commercially?
 This website has a lot of information.

 Have you planted aronia in your food-producing landscape?